MikeChristianson/MikeChristianson.github.io/_posts/2011-07-12-change-cygwin-home-directory.markdown

 ---
 <img style="float: left; margin-right: 1em;" src="http://photos.smugmug.com/photos/i-r5gnHJ8/0/O/i-r5gnHJ8.png" alt="" width="64" height="64" />Perhaps most people using Cygwin don't realize this, but they actually have two home directories.
 One is their Windows home directory (`%USERPROFILE%`) and the other is their Cygwin home directory (`~`).

 Several months ago I became frustrated with repeated navigation from one to the other, so I began using a symbolic link.
-In `~` I created a link to `%USERPROFILE%` with&nbsp;<code>ln -s "$USERPROFILE" home</code>.
+In `~` I created a link to `%USERPROFILE%` with&nbsp;`ln -s "$USERPROFILE" home`.
 Thus, any time I wanted to change to my Windows home directory I would simply `cd ~/home`.

 It worked, but that&nbsp;dichotomy remained… Then, it&nbsp;occurred&nbsp;to me: why couldn't `~` and `%USERPROFILE%` be the same?